exponential-idle-guides/exponential-idle-guides/src/view/guides/advanced-concepts/advanced-concepts.md

 ---
 title: "Misc posts"
-description: "Our guide for routing through and understanding theories 5 to 8.
-We provide some strategies to help you make progress."
+description: "Advanced concepts for players who would like to understand the game better."
-author: "LE★Baldy, Snaeky, & Xelaroc"
+author: "Playspout"
 contributors: "the Amazing Community"
 draft: true
 order: 11